jgirardet/sublack/README.rst

 Changelog
 ---------

 see `install.txt <messages/install.txt>`_

 Contributing
 ------------

-* remove sublack via Package Control.
+* Remove sublack via Package Control.
-* fork sublack
+* Fork sublack
-* clone your sublack fork to your Packages folder (Preferences -->  Browse Packages...).
+* Clone your sublack fork to your Packages folder (Preferences -->  Browse Packages...).
-* Package Control: Satisfy Dependencies (install requests)
+* Preferences --> Package Control: Satisfy Dependencies (install requests)
-* install UnitTesting in Package Control
+* Install UnitTesting in Package Control
-* adding a test for new features or bugfix is really nice if you can.
+* Adding a test for new features or bugfix is really nice if you can.
-* add your name to Authors in the readme.
+* Add your name to Authors in the readme.

 Authors